 Finding the perfect pair of running shoes can be a challenge.
 There are so many brands, styles, and features to choose from.

-Your local running store will have a lot of knowledge on brands, but it’s important to understand the various factors that will give you the best results from a great shoe.
+Your local running store will have a lot of knowledge on brands, but it’s important to understand the various factors that will give you the best results from choosing good running shoes.

 Let’s break down the key factors you should consider when picking out the best running shoes.